The Laughing Policeman (song): "The Laughing Song"

 In 1890 George W. Johnson started his recording career in the fledgling phonograph industry, and one of the songs he recorded was "The Laughing Song".
 The song features Johnson in the persona of a "dandy darky" who laughs in time to the music.
-An early song where the singer sings with laughter in time to the music is "L'éclat de rire" (or the "Laughing Song") in the 1856 opera Manon Lescaut by Daniel Auber, and Johnson's song shows clear influence from that tradition.
+An early song where the singer sings with laughter in time to the music is "L'éclat de rire" (or the "Laughing Song") from the 1856 opera Manon Lescaut by Daniel Auber, and Johnson's song shows clear influence from that tradition.

 Johnson's "Laughing Song" proved highly popular with the public, and it was ranked number one on a reconstructed pop chart for ten weeks from April from June 1891.
 Johnson was the first black performer to appear on America's popular music chart, and it was the first charted song known to have been written by an African American.
 However, the authorship of "The Laughing Song" has been questioned; sheet music of the song was published in 1894 and Johnson credited himself as the writer of both the words and music, but some doubted if he actually wrote the lyrics.
 Johnson also recorded a song entitled "The Whistling Coon" written in 1878 by minstrel Sam Devere, and that song reached number one in July and August 1891.

 George W. Johnson recording in 1898, when phonograph cylinders had to be recorded four or five pieces at a time.